 A corporation may choose to take either a credit or a deduction for eligible foreign taxes paid or accrued.
 The choice is made annually.
-Generally, under section 275 and Regulations sections 1.901-1(c) and (h), if a corporation elects the benefits of the foreign tax credit for any tax year, no portion of the foreign taxes will be allowed as a deduction in that year or any subsequent tax year.
+Generally, if a corporation elects the benefits of the foreign tax credit for any tax year, no portion of the foreign taxes will be allowed as a deduction in that year or any subsequent tax year.

-However, a corporation that elects the credit may be allowed a deduction for certain taxes for which a credit was not allowed.
+Exceptions.
+However, a corporation that elects the credit for eligible foreign taxes may be allowed a deduction for certain taxes for which a credit was not allowed.
 These include:

-- Taxes for which the credit was denied because of the boycott provisions of section 908; - Certain taxes on foreign oil related income under section 907(b); - Certain taxes on the purchase or sale of oil or gas (section 901(f)); - Taxes paid on foreign trade income (section 901(h)); - Certain taxes used to provide subsidies (section 901(i)); - Taxes paid to certain foreign countries for which a credit was denied under section 901(j); and - Taxes paid on dividends if a minimum holding period is not met with respect to the underlying stock (section 901(k)).
+- Taxes for which the credit was denied because of the boycott provisions of section 908. - Certain taxes on foreign oil related income under section 907(b). - Certain taxes on the purchase or sale of oil or gas (section 901(f)). - Certain taxes used to provide subsidies (section 901(i)). - Taxes paid to certain foreign countries for which a credit was denied under section 901(j). - Taxes paid on dividends if the minimum holding period is not met with respect to the underlying stock, or if the corporation is obligated to make related payments with respect to positions in similar or related property (section 901(k)).